ORNL/DataFed/doc_source/source/dev/testing.rst

 Testing
 =======

 If you're developing DataFed, there are several ways to test the application.
-This guide focuses on running **unit tests** for the Foxx microservices used with ArangoDB.
+This guide focuses on running

+A. **unit tests** for the Foxx microservices used with ArangoDB.
+B. **integration tests** using the python client code.

-Unit Testing with Foxx Microservices
+A. Unit Testing with Foxx Microservices
 ====================================

 ArangoDB supports running small applications called *Foxx microservices*.
 You can run unit tests for these services without standing up the full DataFed application by using a standalone ArangoDB instance.